All About Braces Care

 Floss daily using floss threaders or orthodontic floss picks.

-Adults with a history of gum disease should also visit a periodontist during treatment.
+Adults with a history of periodontal concerns should continue visits with a periodontist during treatment.

 What Can I Eat with Braces?

 A common question we hear is: “What can I eat with braces?”
-The answer is simple: enjoy softer foods, especially right after an adjustment, and protect your appliances at every meal.
+The answer is simple: enjoy softer foods, especially after adjustments, and be mindful of protecting your appliances at each meal.

-During the first few days, stick to soft foods like yogurt, pasta, or smoothies.
+During the first few days, stick to softer foods like yogurt, pasta, or smoothies.

-Avoid hard, chewy, and sticky items that can break or loosen brackets.
+Avoid hard, chewy, and sticky foods that can break brackets.

-Once you’ve adjusted, you’ll be able to eat most foods again — but always with care.
+Once you’ve adjusted, you’ll be able to eat most foods again —with a little extra care.

 Which Foods Should I Avoid with Braces?